 BUKIDNON | One of a Kind Glamping at Taglucop Strawberry Hills

-It took the drive almost two hours from Central Mindanao University in Maramag—where we partook in several agri-tourism activities—to reach Taglucop Strawberry Hills in Kitaotao farther south of Bukidnon.
+It took the drive almost two hours from Central Mindanao University in Maramag—where we partook in several agri-tourism activities—to reach Taglucop Strawberry Hills in Kitaotao, farther south of Bukidnon.
 The sun had just set by the time we arrived.

 Complimentary grazing platter, glasses of strawberry wine and soothing Christmas jazz playing across Taglucop's guest receiving area welcomed our group.
 It was early December.
 Taglucop's blend of their usual Valentine-y motifs and the in-season Christmas decors suited the chilly Bukidnon weather.
 The ambiance was utterly romantic.